-Our EnlivenHealth brand offers a portfolio of products that are designed to digitally enable pharmacies with connected patient engagement, clinical, and financial workflows that are intended to result in an elevated patient-pharmacy experience, exceptional patient care, and enhanced financial performance.
+Our EnlivenHealth brand extends beyond the inpatient setting and into ambulatory care.
+This brand offers a portfolio of products designed to digitally enable retail and community pharmacies with connected patient engagement and clinical and financial workflows intended to elevate the patient-pharmacy experience and enhance financial performance.

-Our patient engagement solutions are designed to better educate, inform, and enrich patients' lives with our personalized interactive voice response, outbound communications, and mobile app offerings.
+Our patient engagement solutions are designed to better educate, inform, and enrich patients' lives through personalized interactive voice response, outbound communications, and mobile app offerings.
 We also enable digital delivery of medication information (medication guides, vaccine information sheets, and drug monographs) in an effort to unlock patient preferences, staff efficiency, and environmental value.
-Additionally, our clinical workflows help to enable pharmacies to accelerate health and wellness in their community through our targeted patient interventions, appointment scheduling, immunization, medication therapy management, medication synchronization, and Medicare plan comparison capabilities.
-Furthermore, our financial workflows are designed to streamline payments, cashflow and claims for durable medical equipment, vaccination, clinical care, and specialty drugs through our medical billing and reconciliation solutions.
-By leveraging these digitally enabled services, we strive to provide data-driven intelligence to optimize pharmacy operations continuously, driving operational and execution excellence, as well as patient adherence and outcomes.
+Additionally, our clinical workflows help enable pharmacies to accelerate health and wellness in their community through targeted patient interventions, appointment scheduling, immunization, medication therapy management, medication synchronization, and Medicare plan comparisons.
+Furthermore, our financial workflows are designed to streamline payments, cashflow, and claims for durable medical equipment, vaccination, clinical care, and specialty drugs through medical billing and reconciliation solutions.
+These digitally enabled services provide data-driven intelligence to help optimize pharmacy operations, as well as patient adherence and outcomes.